fbpx Skip to Content

 Are you ready to dig in?
 Pun intended!

-The best soil for Philodendron melanochrysum is an airy well-draining soil.
+Philodendron melanochrysum soil needs to be airy and well-draining.
 An aroid mix using potting soil, peat moss, perlite, orchid bark, and charcoal is perfect for growing Philodendron melanochrysum.

 So, you want the soil to drain excess water through the drainage holes in the plant’s pot.